We don't just talk cars ... we teach how to buy them.

 The TT is available as an athletic 1.8 liter 180 horsepower turbocharged incline 4-cylinder front-wheel drive version, or as a roadster 225 horsepower Quattro (all-wheel-drive) version.
 There's also a highly praised 3.2 liter V6 with 250 horsepower and a 2.0 liter that replaced the 1.8 in 2008.

 Along with its low-cut, sleek, head-turning design and athletic abilities, the TT's interior and feature quality is top notch and what we would expect from an Audi.

-For those possibly interested in buying a used TT, here's a general overview of the available used models:
+For those possibly interested in buying an older TT, here's a general overview of the available models:

-2008 brought the TT's first redesign since it debuted in 2000 (Audi skipped the TT for the 2007 model year).
-It is slightly longer (5 inches), yet actual curb weight is down.
-And it still sports one of the most original looks of the past decade, while the interior maintains its often copied metallic highlights and high quality materials.
+2008 brought the TT's first redesign since it debuted in 2000 (Audi skipped the TT for the 2007 model year) and it was produced through 2014.
+It is slightly longer (5 inches) than its predecessor, yet actual curb weight is down.
+And it sports one of the most original looks of the past decade, while the interior maintains its often copied metallic highlights and high quality materials.

 This second-generation TT is available in two trims: the 2.0T with a 2.0 liter 200-horsepower turbocharged four-cylinder engine that replaced the 1.8T, and the 3.2 Quattro with a 250-horsepower V6 and all-wheel drive, available in a either hatchback coupe or roadster body styles.
 These used 2.0T and 3.2 Quattro models can be found with either a six-speed manual transmission or a six-speed S tronic twin-clutch sequential transmission (formerly called the Direct Shift Gearbox, or DSG).